crypto-date/documentation/crypto-date-tokens-cdt.md

 * Rewards for staking CDT
 * Creating art for a set of dates

+The token has been fair launched; all tokens are locked in smart contracts.
 See [Tokenomics](tokenomics.md) for exact token amount allocations.

 ## Minting Rewards